The Amsterdam competition for research based innovative ideas and impactful innovations, organised by IXA for Amsterdam researchers and students.

 The AmSIA is based on two awards, the Innovation Award and the Impact Award.
 The Innovation Award is awarded to the three best innovative research-based ideas that contribute to a better world.
 The Impact Award is an achievement award for Amsterdam researchers or research groups who have created meaningful impact to society with their research projects and innovations.

-Preparations are in motion, and February 2023 we are welcoming applications via our event website.
-The finale is scheduled on 14 November 2023 at NEMO Science Museum.
+We are welcoming applications via our event website.
+The finale is scheduled on 21 November 2023 at NEMO Science Museum.

 Participants receive feedback on their idea and the possible feasibility of their application, they can take a workshop that allows them to improve their application.
 Selected finalist will get a pitch training, a promotional video, share their innovation with the public via media coverage and during the finale, and the change to win €10.000 to develop their idea towards an application!
 Three prizes of each € 10.000 will be awarded to the best idea, one of these categories: Society, Health, and Environment & Climate, inspired by the Sustainable Development Goals of the United Nations*.